codex-academy/oh-oh/pages/light-css.md

 # A CSS Light

 Information hiding is one of benefits of Object Orientation programming.
 The users of Objects don't have to know how an Object is working internally to use it.
-As long as the Object do what is required, it can be used to solve tasks at hand.
+As long as the Object does what is required, it can be used to solve tasks at hand.

-For example say that a client comes to you and ask for an Object that can simulate a light on a web page.
+For example say a client comes to you and asks for an Object that cans simulate a light on a web page.

 Something like this:

 `I need a Light Class that I can use to create Light Objects that will create a Light on a web page.
 My team don't know CSS that well.
 The Light should be able to switched on or off when a button is pressed on a web page.
-And I want to specify the colour of the light to be created.
-I would like to be able to create multiple light on one web page`
+I want to be able to specify the colour of the light.
+I would like to be able to create multiple light on a web page.`

 The client want to be able to use the Light Object like this: